 - not have donated blood in the last 56 days

-A number of conditions, which will be discussed with you at the donation site, may cause you to be temporarily or permanently ineligible to give blood.
-These conditions include
+There are a number of potential reasons which may cause you to be temporarily or permanently deferred from donating blood.
+These include but are not limited to:

 - past use of needles to take drugs that were not prescribed by a health care professional

-- being a male who has had sexual contact with another male since 1977
+- being a male who has had sexual contact with another male in the past 12 months.

 - getting tattooed in the last year (unless done under sterile conditions and at a state-licensed facility)